gsf/pile/README.md

 pile
 ======

-A minimal http module system for node.js, in parallel
+A parallel middleware handler for use in concert with stack